d-e-s-o/git-subrepo/git-subrepo/README.md

 Usage
 -----

-**git-subrepo** offers two commands for working with subrepos: 'add' and 'update'.
-In order to import a new subrepo, the 'add' command can be used.
+**git-subrepo** offers a single command for working with subrepos:
+'import'.
+An import can be used for both the initial addition of a subrepo as well as an incremental update.
 A subrepo captures the state of a remote repository at a specific commit.
 As such, the first thing to do is to have an up-to-date state of the remote repository of interest.
 If the remote repository is not know yet, it can be added like so:

 ``$ git remote add -f lib <url>``